dodevops/confluence-outdated/README.md

 A table of maintainers for pages.

 - PagePattern: A regular expression that is matched against the full document path.
 Parent pages are separated through a "/".
-- Maintainer: The user that should receive all notifications for pages matching this pattern
+- Maintainer: The users that should receive all notifications for pages matching this pattern (separated by ,).
+You can use `_lastauthor` to reference the last author of the page)

 ### Panel "Notification Template"